 Not to mention, brands can not choose the subset of followers – they can only choose the country the followers belong to.
 For example, let’s suppose a luxury fashion brand buys 1000 Instagram followers from a third party.
 The third-party will only provide an option of the location these accounts belong to, nothing else.
 But, not everyone in a country will fall under the target audience of a luxury brand.
 There’s no point in having 1000 more followers if the followers can never afford to buy the product the brand is selling.

-Using Irrelevant Hashtags
+Using Irrelevant Hashtags in Captions

 While using broad hashtags on Twitter and Instagram can help improve reach, not all of them may be relevant.
 For long term benefits, aim for broad hashtags that are relevant to the brand.
 This will help with things like: